-The man on the doorstep had stepped back, his hands in the pockets of his jeans, his face lifted to the early spring sky.
-His shoulders were broad, muscular in his t-shirt.
+The man on the doorstep had stepped back while he waited, his hands in the pockets of his jeans, his face lifted to the early spring sky.
+His shoulders were broad and muscular and his T-shirt fitted them in an only-just way.
 Not a salesman or a religious type, then, she imagined.
-They didn’t tend to wear t-shirts.
+They didn’t tend to wear their clothes is quite such a showy manner.
+Or wear T-shirts at all, for that matter.

 “Can I help you?”
 Glenda asked brightly.